-22: Introduction to course, introduction of students.
-"The Kittens and the Curtain"
+20: Introduction to course, introduction of students.
+A&E Biography of JS.

-27: Steinbeck's short stories: The Long Valley, "The Chrysanthemums" and "The White Quail."
+25: Steinbeck's short stories: "The Kittens and the Curtain" The Long Valley, "The Chrysanthemums" "The White Quail."
 "I am writing many stories now.
 Because I should like to sell some of them, I am making my characters as nearly as I can in the likeness of men.
 The stream underneath and the meanings I am interested in can be ignored."
-(LL 94) (SLO 1,2)

-29: The Long Valley, "The Snake," "The Harness," "The Murder."
-(SLO 1,2)
+(LL 94) (SLO 1,2) 27: The Long Valley, "The Snake," "The Murder" "Johnny Bear," "The Harness" (SLO 1)